GeoscienceAustralia/dea-knowledge-hub/setup/Sandbox/sandbox.rst

 The JupyterLab interface consists of the main work area (right-hand panel), the left sidebar (containing a file browser and other useful features), and a menu bar along the top.
+The main work area is where Jupyter notebooks will be displayed once opened.
+By default, the Launcher is displayed, which allows you to open new files.

 .. image:: /_static/Sandbox/sandbox-jupyterlab-startup.png
    :align: center
    :alt: JupyterLab Start Up

-The main work area is where Jupyter notebooks will be displayed once opened.
-By default, the Launcher is displayed, which allows you to open new files.
+The Sandbox comes pre-loaded with Jupyter notebooks from the `DEA Notebooks repository`_.
+These notebooks are automatically updated every time you start your DEA Sandbox environment.
+These include:

+- `Beginner's guide`_: Introductory guides that introduce Jupyter Notebooks and how to load, plot and interact with DEA data

+- `DEA datasets`_: An introduction to DEA's satellite datasets and derived products, including how to load each product

+- `Frequently used code`_: A recipe book of simple code examples demonstrating how to perform common analysis tasks using DEA

+- `Real world examples`_: More complex case studies demonstrating how DEA can be used to address real-world problems

 To open an existing Jupyter notebook, double-click through the folders to find a notebook you're interested in, then double-click the notebook to